 Spatial: This spell creates a placed area of effect that must be visibly staked out by the Magician.
 The area of effect must be entirely within the range of the spell.

 Sympathetic: This spell may target someone beyond its Range if the caster or the target has an item that was involved in resolving a Bond between the caster and the target.

 Risks and Limitations

 Anacrusis is the name Wizards have given for a series of conditions that arise from overtaxing a subject, area, or object with sloppy, conflicting, or chaotic magical forces.
 For any kind of Enchantment type spell, and some beneficial Forces, the Wizard must also tell the subject how many Anacrusis Points they take along with the spell call, such as “Set Intellect to a minimum base of Sound, 1 Anacrusis Point”.
-Wizards always take 1 less Anacrusis Point from their own spells.
+Wizards do not suffer Anacrusis for the first concurrent enchantment they cast upon themselves.

 There are some special conditions that only affect the process spellcasting.
 These are usually the result of specific Techniques that cause them in order to disrupt enemy Wizard, though they can be the result of other events, including Anacrusis.